 Also, in the beginning few months, always remember to have a burp cloth or towl at the ready for any possible spit-ups.

 Best baby gear for tummy time

 Now as a parent, I am always after products that make life easier.
 Here are some must-haves that we used with both of my kids which really seemed to make tummy time go a lot more fun!

-A play gym mat is a great way to keep baby happy and interested during tummy time.
-This particular one by Bright Starts we loved because it had lots of different things for baby to reach for and play with.
+A tummy time mat is a great way to keep baby happy and interested during tummy time.
+This particular one by Baby Einstein has lots of fun activities including a piano!

 Another great thing to have on hand are some of these fun and colorful rings!
 They are light enough that baby can hold them, especially while your baby is so young.

 Another fun fact, you can link them up to your play mat or other toys to give baby something to reach for.
 Don't stop there though, make sure to also have some fun rattles and other toys to preoccupy baby.

 According to the NIH, 2 month old babies need 15-30 minutes total for the entire day.

 You should start modified tummy time right away.
 This looks likes holding your baby on your tummy while they are on their tummy.

 Yes!
 Tummy time puts pressure on those gas bubbles in your little one's tummy and can help them push it out (fart).